jpmml/jpmml-evaluator/README.md

 JPMML-Evaluator is *de facto* the reference implementation of the PMML specification versions 3.0, 3.1, 3.2, 4.0, 4.1, 4.2 and 4.3 for the Java platform:

-1. Pre-processing of active fields according to the [DataDictionary] (http://www.dmg.org/pmml/v4-3/DataDictionary.html) and [MiningSchema] (http://www.dmg.org/pmml/v4-3/MiningSchema.html) elements:
+1. Pre-processing of input fields according to the [DataDictionary] (http://www.dmg.org/pmml/v4-3/DataDictionary.html) and [MiningSchema] (http://www.dmg.org/pmml/v4-3/MiningSchema.html) elements:
   * Complete data type system.
   * Complete operational type system.
   * Treatment of outlier, missing and/or invalid values.